Towards Better Few-Shot and Finetuning Performance with Forgetful Causal Language Models

 \section{Abstract}

 Large language models (LLM) trained using the next-token-prediction objective, such as GPT3 and PaLM, have revolutionized natural language processing in recent years by showing impressive zero-shot and few-shot capabilities across a wide range of tasks.
 In this work, we propose a simple technique that significantly boosts the performance of LLMs without adding computational cost.
 Our key observation is that, by performing the next token prediction task with randomly selected past tokens masked out, we can improve the quality of the learned representations for downstream language understanding tasks.
 We hypothesize that randomly masking past tokens prevents over-attending to recent tokens and encourages attention to tokens in the distant past.
-By randomly masking input tokens in the PaLM model, we show that we can significantly improve 1B and 8B PaLM's zero-shot performance on the SuperGLUE benchmark from 55.7 to 59.2 and from 61.6 to 64.0, respectively.
-Our largest 8B model matches the score of PaLM with an average score of 64, despite the fact that PaLM is trained on a much larger dataset (780B tokens) of high-quality conversation and webpage data, while ours is trained on the smaller C4 dataset (180B tokens).
-Experimental results show that our method also improves PaLM's zero and few-shot performance on a diverse suite of tasks, including commonsense reasoning, natural language inference and cloze completion.
-Moreover, we show that our technique also helps representation learning, significantly improving PaLM's finetuning results.
+We find that our method, Forgetful Causal Masking (FCM), significantly improves both few-shot and finetuning performance of PaLM.
+We further consider a simple extension, T-FCM, which introduces bidirectional context to causal language model without altering the sequence order, and further improves finetuning performance.